billtubbs/dh-rto-example/README.md

 ## Scenarios

-This repository compares two ways of operating the same district heating system over a period that includes an unexpected cold snap in January:
+Two scenarios are simulated and compared:

-- **Perfect foresight** -- a single optimization solved once over the entire simulated period, with full knowledge of the actual future heat demand, gas price, and electricity price.
-This isn't achievable in real operation; it's a theoretical best-case benchmark to measure a realistic strategy against.
+- **Perfect foresight** -- a single optimization is performed once over the entire simulated period, with full knowledge of the actual heat demand, gas price, and electricity price at all times.
+This wouldn't be achievable in a real operation because the future is uncertain.
+However, this approach was used to determine the sizing of the energy system components (gas-fired boiler, heat pump and thermal storage tank).
-- **RTO with a moving (rolling) horizon** -- a realistic hourly dispatch strategy that re-solves the optimization every hour using real data for a short lookahead (24 hours) followed by a simple repeating forecast for the remainder of a 48-hour planning window, then implements only the decision for the current hour before moving on.
-This mimics how an automated RTO system would actually operate, with no knowledge of demand beyond its planning horizon.
+- **RTO with a moving (rolling) horizon** -- a realistic hourly dispatch strategy that re-solves the optimization every hour using accurate forecast data for a 24 hour lookahead, followed by a simple repeating daily profile for the remainder of the 48-hour prediction horizon, then implements only the decision for the current hour before repeating the optimization in the next hourly time step.
+This mimics how an actual RTO system might operate, with imperfect knowledge of future demand and prices.

-Comparing the two shows the value of foresight: the perfect-foresight case sees the cold snap coming days in advance and pre-charges the thermal storage accordingly, while the RTO case -- unable to see that far ahead -- enters the cold snap with a nearly depleted reserve and fails to fully meet demand for part of the event.
+The input data is hourly heating demand, electricity price, and gas price over a period of time that includes an unexpected three-day cold snap when the demand for heating is unusually high.

+Comparing the two shows the effect of assuming perfect foresight during the system design: perfect foresight allows it to make the capacity of the gas boiler and heat pump smaller than the maximum possible demand by utilizing the storage tank whenever there is a future requirement for more heat.

 ## Installation